 You Have More Room at an All-Inclusive Resort

-Cruise ships by nature have way less space than an all-inclusive, which means your room will probably be very small, unless you paid for a premium room.
+Cruise ships by nature have way less space than an all-inclusive, which means your room will probably be very small unless you paid for a premium room.
 Standard hotel rooms are much larger than cruise cabins.
 If you only plan on sleeping in your room, it might not make a big difference to you.
 But if you have kids sleeping with you, or you like to spend time in your room on vacation, a cruise cabin can get really tight.

 You Have More Freedom at an All-Inclusive Resort

 When you start your cruise, you’re often given meal times since they can’t accommodate everyone at once.
 The ship docks at specific times and leaves at specific times so you have to keep your eye on the clock when you get off.
-But at an all-inclusive, you can eat whenever you want, wherever you want (many allow you to order food and drink from the pool!).
+But at an all-inclusive, you can eat whenever you want, wherever you want (many allow you to order food and drinks from the pool!).
 You can spend as much time at the pool or beach as you want without having to rush back to get on a departing ship.
 And you can hit the beach whenever you’re ready, without having to wait for the ship to dock.
-Plus, you can chill in your swimming suit all day if you want to (many cruises require you to put on a cover-up for meals or other activities).
+Plus, you can chill in your swimsuit all day if you want to (many cruises require you to put on a cover-up for meals or other activities).

 Resorts Are Way Less Crowded

 A smaller space means less room for people, which means a cruise ship can get really crowded.
 Even after you dock, you can’t escape the crowds, since multiple ships often dock at the same ports.
-Meanwhile an all-inclusive resort usually has a private beach just for guests so you have plenty of space and even privacy.
+Meanwhile, an all-inclusive resort usually has a private beach just for guests so you have plenty of space and even privacy.

 Cruise Ships Are More Affected by Weather